mattermost/docs/source/install/cloud-changelog.md

 ### Bug Fixes
  - Fixed the **New Messages** line overlapping date lines in the post list.
  - Fixed an issue where post reactions disappeared when the search sidebar was open.
- - Fixed an issue with broken "medical_symbol", "male_sign" and "female_sign" emojis.
+ - Fixed an issue with broken "medical_symbol", "male_sign", and "female_sign" emojis.
  - Fixed a panic where a JSON null value was passed as a channel update.
  - Fixed an issue where the draft counter badge remained in case of a deleted parent post and its subsequent removal.
  - Fixed an issue where posts were not fully sanitized for audit output when a link preview was included.